Can you guess which is natural and which is artificial?

 Natural light vs. Artificial light

-There were dark thunderstorm clouds outside at the window, but even with the very little natural light I had it still produced this image.
+There were dark thunderstorm clouds outside at the window, but even with the very little light I had it still produced this image.

 This was taken with both natural light AND the kitchen light turned on.
 You can see both bouncing off the pan/dumplings.
 No amount of Photoshop work can really make it look as natural as the image above.
 Maybe that’ll be one of my next posts on Photoshop tips…How to use filters…